Industry gets added breathing room to adapt, prepare, and learn.

 - Kochava is ready to provide best-in-class configurability for your attribution, pre- and post-ATT enforcement.

 - Kochava will be ready to help you maximize performance insights from your SKAdNetwork campaigns, handling the heavy lifting on your behalf.
-Synthesize your SKAdNetwork attribution signal alongside your omni-channel deterministic and probabilistic attribution signal within one platform via Kochava.
+Synthesize your SKAdNetwork attribution signal alongside your omni-channel attribution signal within one platform via Kochava.

 - and much more.